Xav83/Xav83.github.io/_posts/AdventOfCode/2015/Day 2: I Was Told There Would Be No Math.md

 ### Problem

-Now, the Santa's elves are running low on the ribbon, and since a ribbon is all the same width, we only have to find the length they need to order.
+Now, Santa's elves are running low on the ribbon, and since a ribbon is all the same width, we only have to find the length they need to order.
 To determine this length, here are the information that we have:
 - the ribbon required to wrap a present is the shortest distance around its sides.
 - Santa's elves also need to make a bow with the ribbon, which is about the cubic feet of volume of the present.